cardano-foundation/CIPs/CIP-0072/README.md

 - *`action`*: The action that the certificate is asserting.
 It can take the following values:
   - *`REGISTER`*: The certificate is asserting that the dApp is being registered for the first time.
   - *`UPDATE`*: The certificate is asserting that the dApp is being updated.
+  - *`DE-REGISTER`*: The certificate is asserting that the dApp is being removed and authors wish it should not longer show on stores.

 *`rootHash`*: The hash of the entire offchain metadata tree object.
 This hash is used by clients to verify the integrity of the metadata tree object.
 When reading a metadata tree object, the client should calculate the hash of the object and compare it with the `rootHash` property.
 If the two hashes don't match, the client should discard the object.
 The metadata tree object is a JSON object that contains the dApp's metadata.
 The metadata tree object is described in the next section.